romruben/workshop-blockchain/README.md

   - (If required) attach to console: `geth attach --datadir=chaindata`

   ### Exercise 1b: Transactions and gas
-  - Create a new account from Mist
+  - Create a new account from Ethereum Wallet
   - Transfer Ether from your miner account to your new empty account

   ### Exercise 1c: Upload a contract